-This page has details of some of ANDES previous successful 'First Ascents' expeditions and other innovative itineraries we have run through the years since 1992.
-See the Calendar page for details of all the unusual and interesting expeditions coming up including our January 2014 expedition to the Puna de Atacama in northwest Argentina, to make first ascents of high 5500m+ peaks.
+This page has details of some of ANDES previous successful 'First Ascents' expeditions and other innovative itineraries we have been running for over twenty years.
+See the Calendar page for details of all the unusual and interesting scheduled expeditions coming up in the next year or so.

 We have another "First Ascents in Peru" expedition scheduled for June 2015, for details click here.